c/o First United Church 347 Richmond Rd, Ottawa, ON K2A 0E7

 All of the events are scent-free.

 All events will have a microphone and sound system.
+Our expectation, as always, is that everyone will use the microphone while speaking.

 Those who are creating the slide show for the presentation will choose larger fonts so it is easier to read.